gbxdl/evolution/idea.md

 Get a neural net to output the moving direction taking as input:
 - The agents view of the world
 - Its energy

+# Alternative

+maybe we can use a lot of the same structure, but instead of having moving prey, we just let one type of agent find food.
+Might make it easier to see progress.